 This alternative would be designed to control and limit the migration of and treat the groundwater with elevated 2,6-DNT concentrations.
+Furthermore, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).
 The provision of the alternate water supply condition would address concerns associated with residential well impacts.